duoyuncloud/ModelConverterTool/README.md

 # ModelConverterTool

 A professional, **API-first and CLI-native** tool for machine learning model conversion and management.
-Supports ONNX, GGUF, MLX, TorchScript, GPTQ, AWQ, SafeTensors (with precision options: fp16/fp32), HuggingFace, and more.
+Supports ONNX, GGUF, MLX, TorchScript, GPTQ, AWQ, SafeTensors (fp16/fp32), HuggingFace, and more.
-Clean, orthogonal CLI.
-Easy-to-integrate, extensible API.

 ---